ghiscoding/multiple-select-vanilla/README.md

   - `autoAdjustDropPosition` will find best position (top/bottom) by its available space (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options29))
   - `autoAdjustDropWidthByTextSize` automatically set the drop width size from the widest list option width
   - `dataTest` will add a `data-test` attribute on the `.ms-parent` and `.ms-drop` divs for easier E2E testing
-  - `useSelectOptionLabel` will use the `<option label="">` (from select option value) that can be used to display shorter text of selected options.
+  - `useSelectOptionLabel` will use the `<option label="">` that can be used to display shorter text of selected options.
-    - example: will show "1,3" instead of "January,March" (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options31))
+    - example: display "1,3" as label instead of "January,March" (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options31))
   - `useSelectOptionLabelToHtml` similar to `useSelectOptionLabel` but also renders HTML.
   - `renderOptionLabelAsHtml` will render selected options as HTML code (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options27))
   - `sanitizer` can be used to sanitize HTML code and prevent XSS cross-site scripting attacks (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options32)).